akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/coding-directives/requestEncodedWith.md

 Passes the request to the inner route if the request is encoded with the argument encoding.
 Otherwise, rejects the request with an `UnacceptedRequestEncodingRejection(encoding)`.

-This directive is the @github[building block](/akka-http/src/main/scala/akka/http/scaladsl/server/directives/CodingDirectives.scala) for `decodeRequest` to reject unsupported encodings.
+This directive is the building block for @ref:[decodeRequest](decodeRequest.md) to reject unsupported encodings.